romecode/Arista-CVP-Fabric-Builder/README.md

     return [spine.hostname for spine in SPINES]
 ```

-In the backend, all of the variables defined in the CSV become dot-notation class properties automatically.
+In the backend, all of the variables defined in the CSV automatically become dot-notation class properties.
 Therefore if the CSV contains a header named ```<hostname>```, the corresponding class will have the respective property: ```<Switch>.hostname```.

 Hence, when we define class properties using the @property decorator we can essentially turn a variable lookup into a python function to handle complex tasks.